Lesson Plan Teaches 5th Graders How to Summarize Texts by Identifying Main Points and Retelling in Their Own Words.

 - Questioning and Discussion: (10 minutes)

-- Engage students in a discussion about summarizing by asking questions such as: a) Why is summarizing an important skill for reading comprehension? b) What challenges did you face while summarizing the passage? c) How did summarizing help you understand the text better?
+a) Why is summarizing an important skill for reading comprehension? b) What challenges did you face while summarizing the passage? c) How did summarizing help you understand the text better?

 - Encourage students to share their summaries and provide constructive feedback to their peers.